 In fact, as a result of past incidents, some airlines no longer allow cargo travel for pets.
 In 2016, Delta Airlines announced it would no longer allow customers to check their pets with their baggage, unless they are active military with transfer orders or require a service animal.

 Discuss these issues with your veterinarian at your pet’s pre-flight wellness checkup.
-He or she may be able to recommend products, techniques or drugs to make travel easier.
+They may be able to recommend products, techniques, or medications to make travel easier.

 “It never hurts to let as many people know [that your animal is on board].
 There can always be break down of communication,” Block says.
 “We can’t stress enough that when you have an animal in commercial travel, you really have to keep making sure that everyone’s aware of it and that it’s proceeding correctly.”